euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 mechanics, poromechanics, biomechanics etc. with a notable exception of electromagnetism (work in progress, see below).

+SfePy discretizes PDEs using a continuous Galerkin approximation with finite elements as defined in [R1]_.
+Discontinuous element-wise constant approximation is also possible.
 Currently the code supports the 2D area (triangle, rectangle) and 3D volume (tetrahedron, hexahedron) elements.
 Structural elements like shells, plates, membranes or beams are not supported with a single exception of a hyperelastic Mooney-Rivlin membrane.

 Several kinds of basis or shape functions can be used for the finite element approximation of the physical fields: